aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 where you can replace CaO with any chemical formula of the other crystal structures we provide.

-You shoudl obtain something like this:
+You should obtain something like this:

 .. figure:: include/images/Cao_bands_difference.pdf